 Employers are required to provide severance payment, except in cases of serious misconduct or gross negligence.

 Background checks are limited to strictly necessary verifications of an employee’s references, qualifications, and experiences.
 Criminal background checks are only carried out in professions that require security responsibilities or involve working with children or sensitive materials and information.

 What are my options for hiring in France?

 Airswift offers a range of employment solutions for businesses looking to hire in France.
 These services make it easy for you to hire employees efficiently and within full compliance with French labor laws.

 Our expertise and knowledge allow us to minimise risk while taking on the administrative responsibilities of hiring and onboarding candidates, allowing you to focus on growing your business.

 Our contract hire services can help you fill temporary roles and provide your business with the agility to respond to shifts in needs and market demand.

 For long-term hiring needs, Airswift’s professional search can help you discover talented candidates for permanent roles within your business.

 Employer of record

-For businesses that want to hire remote employees without setting up a physical entity in France, an Employer of Record simplifies the process of hiring with minimal compromise on time and expense.
+For businesses that want to hire remote employees without setting up a physical entity, partnering with an Employer of Record in France simplifies the process of hiring with minimal compromise on time and expense.